 Resources that help you eliminate the worst choices in nursing homes

-We can eliminate the worst choices using these resources: Medicare’s Nursing Home Compare, DADS and ProPublica’s Nursing Home Inspect.
+We can eliminate the worst choices using these resources: Medicare’s Nursing Home Compare, nursinghome411.org and ProPublica’s Nursing Home Inspect.
 Reviewing the minutes of the residents’ council and family council meetings and the emergency management plan can add important information.
 So can asking about staffing, absence and turnover ratios.

 Questions to ask when choosing an assisted living facility or nursing home